headwalluk/vulnz-agent/readme.txt

 2. Settings page for API configuration

 == Changelog ==

+= 2.1.2 (2025-12-30) =
+* Added: GitHub Actions release workflow publishes both a stable asset (`vulnz-agent.zip`) and a versioned asset for each release
+* Docs: README updated with a stable latest download URL

 = 2.1.1 (2025-12-29) =
 * Fixed: get_option_or_constant() now properly checks namespaced constants